 - have unusual reactions to the way things smell, taste, look, feel, or sound

 - lose skills they once had (for example, stop saying words they were using)

 ABA therapy is a type of treatment that uses Board Certified Behavior Analysts (BCBA) to formulate a program of goal driven tasks to increase behaviors that are helpful and decrease behaviors that affect learning and are harmful.
 These tasks are performed with a Registered Behavior Technician (RBT) and your child with oversight from the BCBA.

 Each child deserves the opportunity to develop their skills from a variety of modalities.

 - language based goals

 Our therapists will go with your family to the park, to the restaurant, and to other outings where your child needs that support to improve their social skills and their emotional or sensory tolerance to their environment.
-Our BCBAs train family members so that your child continuously makes positive gains wherever the child goes and whomever they interact with.
+Our BCBAs train family members so that your child continuously makes positive gains wherever the child goes and whomever they contact/interact with.

 If your child is not diagnosed with Autism, out of pocket options are available.
 You can receive ABA in the clinics our clinics in Bayonne and West Orange after school, in your home, or in your community (restaurant, library, etc - based on the goals being worked on).
 Services are offered on weekdays and weekends.